 UPR Education Programs

-BioXFEL Fellows from 2017 and 2018 have worked together to create a lasting impact on their local communities.
-They have created new programs that will broaden the impact of BioXFEL and will add to the Center's legacy.
-Their thoughtful and insightful planning and organization of these events and groups is already making a difference in their community.
+BioXFEL Fellows are tasked with creating new education and outreach initiatives that will have a lasting impact on their local communities.
+They have all created new programs that will broaden the impact of BioXFEL and will add to the Center's legacy.
+Their thoughtful and insightful planning and organization of these events and groups is already making a difference in their communities.

 Puerto Rico High School Protein Crystallization Competition